 GEOTABShybrid examines and improves on a combination of two technologies – geothermal heat systems linked to automated heating systems for large buildings.
 Heat can be pumped from the ground in the cold months to provide heating and pumped into the ground in the summer month for cooling.

-As the lead partner for WP7 'dissemination and communication', we are building a website, producing videos and managing a newsfeed as a part of the impact agenda of the project, which also includes a market dissemination programme and guidance for architects and developers.
+As the lead partner for WP7 'dissemination and communication', we have built a website (www.hybridgeotabs.eu), are producing videos and managing a newsfeed as a part of the impact agenda of the project, which also includes a market dissemination programme and guidance for architects and developers.

 The aim is to examine the operating parameters of this technology duo and improve efficiencies.
 A number of demonstration projects are being examined across Europe, including a housing scheme, care home and offices.